PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 === "Azure Container Instances"

-    To push work to Azure, an Azure subscription, resource worker and tenant secret are required.
+    To push work to Azure, an Azure subscription, resource group and tenant secret are required.

-    ##### Create Subscription and Resource Worker
+    ##### Create Subscription and Resource Group

     1. In the Azure portal, create a subscription.
     2. Create a resource group within your subscription.